ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

 explicit endpoints acting as *initiators* and *completion properties*.

 .. attention::

     * Your device and the responders in the driver must return promptly to every call.
-    * This may surprise you, but if your device runs into trouble after successfully starting an operation, you *must* raise an exception when the client app later asks for the status of that operation.
-See |async|.
+    * This may surprise you, but if your device runs into trouble after successfully starting an operation, you *should* raise an exception when the client app later asks for the status of that operation.
+See |async|. test

 .. _excep-intro: